What are the Advantages and Disadvantages of Arbitration?

 Arbitration has its pluses.
 It also has its minuses.
-Over the years and having participated in numerous arbitration cases and having served as a court-appointed mediator, I have had the opportunity to reflect on the pros and cons of arbitration and have created this page to itemize these advantages and disadvantages of arbitration for you to consider.
+Over the years, having participated in numerous arbitration cases and served as a court-appointed mediator, I have had the opportunity to reflect on the pros and cons of arbitration and have created this page to itemize its advantages and disadvantages for your consideration.
 I hope my experience gives you insight as to whether choosing arbitration is right for you (if you have a choice).

 Advantages of Arbitration

 1) Speed: The primary benefit of arbitration is its speed.
 Cases are generally resolved in months, not years.
-Today, parties to a traditional lawsuit in NJ are subject to multi-year delays in the courtrooms of this state.
+Today, parties to a traditional lawsuit in NJ are subject to multi-year delays in this state’s courtrooms.
 It’s frustrating, tedious, and expensive.

-The scheduling of the arbitration hearing can be set by the parties themselves in conjunction with the arbitrator.
-Generally, the entire arbitration process from beginning to end takes less than 6-12 months.
+The parties can schedule the arbitration hearing themselves, in consultation with the arbitrator.
+Generally, the entire arbitration process from start to finish takes 6-12 months.

 2) Simplicity: The procedural rules of arbitration are (much) less formal than those of the legal system, and disputes that arise during arbitration can be resolved much faster by the arbitrator rather than under the NJ Rules of Civil Procedure and a judge.
 Another benefit is that the parties of the proceeding can negotiate the terms and conditions by themselves and/or with their attorney (if represented) and customize the arbitration process.

 3) Costs: The cost of arbitration is also (generally) less expensive than the cost of traditional courtroom litigation.
 However, one must consider the potential for high filing fees imposed by the various arbitration associations when doing the cost-benefit analysis.
-In addition, the parties must pay the hourly rate of the arbitrator which is shared by the parties.
+In addition, the parties must pay the arbitrator’s hourly rate, which is shared between them.
 The filing fee is often based on the dollar amount of the dispute.
 Understanding the fees of the arbitration process should be an important consideration in your decision-making.

-4) Privacy: The arbitration process provides the parties with total secrecy since arbitration is done privately between the parties and none of the filings is a public record.
-Traditional filings in the NJ court system are always considered to be public records absent a secrecy order of the court.
-Privacy is advantageous when the parties are seeking to protect trade secrets and other confidential business information, or the litigation has the potential to be embarrassing.
+4) Privacy: The arbitration process provides the parties with total secrecy since arbitration is done privately between the parties, and none of the filings is a public record.
+Traditional filings in the NJ court system are always considered public records, absent a court secrecy order.
+Privacy is advantageous when the parties seek to protect trade secrets and other confidential business information, or when the litigation has the potential to be embarrassing.

 5) Finality: Because of the limited nature of the judicial review of arbitration awards, an additional advantage of the arbitration process is finality.
 Basically, the arbitrator’s decision is final and non-appealable, except in very limited circumstances.
 Instead of a case taking years from beginning to end (appeal of appeals, motion to vacate, etc.), a final decision is reached generally within 6-12 months.